 Culture and Community

-Mexico has a rich cultural heritage, from Mayan and Aztec ruins to Spanish colonial cities and colorful festivals.
+Mexico also boasts a rich cultural history including Mayan and Aztec ruins colonial Spanish cities and vibrant festivals.

-Family and community life are very important in Mexican culture, and many expats find this a refreshing change from fast-paced Western lifestyles.
+Family and community ties are very important in Mexico culture and this is considered a welcome contrast by many expats used to a fast-paced western lifestyle.

 Food and Dining